hovinhthinh/RuLES/README.md

 ```
 in which, `<entity>` shouldn't have any space in between.

-We prepared the workspace for IMDB dataset at `./data/imdb/`, and FB15K(with entities description) at `./data/fb15k/`
+We prepared the workspace for IMDB dataset at `./data/imdb/`, FB15K(with entities description) at `./data/fb15k-new/`
+ and WIKI44K(with entities description) at `./data/wiki44k/`
+and
 ### 2. Generate training and test set
 ```
 $ bash gen_data.sh <workspace> <training_ratio>